skx/sysbox/README.md

 ## env-template

-Perform expansion, via environmental variables, on simple golang templates.
+Perform expansion of golang `text/template` files, with support for getting environmental variables, running commands, and reading other files.

-You can freely use the built-in golang template facilities, for example please see the sample template here [cmd_env_template.tmpl](cmd_env_template.tmpl), and the the examples included in the [text/template documentation](https://golang.org/pkg/text/template/).
+You can freely use any of the available golang template facilities, for example please see the sample template here [cmd_env_template.tmpl](cmd_env_template.tmpl), and the the examples included in the [text/template documentation](https://golang.org/pkg/text/template/).

 > As an alternative you can consider the `envsubst` binary contained in your system's `gettext{-base}` package.